Federal, State, Territory or Local Elections

 Directing employees

-This determination makes it clear that parliamentarians or office-holders may direct their staff, both personal and electorate, to support, assist or facilitate in the conduct of their parliamentary business (or other duties).
-That is, there is no distinction between the duties that a personal employee and an electorate employee may be directed to undertake.
+The Members of Parliament (Staff) (Employee Direction) Determination 2025 came into effect on 20 February 2025.
+It makes it clear that parliamentarians or office-holders may direct their staff, both personal and electorate, to support, assist or facilitate in the conduct of their parliamentary business or other duties.
+This includes during a federal election.

 Employees on approved leave